grtensor/grtensor/README.md

 =================================
 GRTensorIII for Maple
 =================================
+Version 2.0, Feb 5, 2017

-This project contains the distribution of GRTensorIII version2.0, the tensor component calulation package for Maple.
+This project contains the distribution of GRTensorIII version 2.0, the tensor component calulation package for Maple.

 GRTensorIII provides pre-defined curvature tensors and a grdef command to create definitions of new objects without